-Press Menu > Burst > "NCycle" to enable the N Cycle burst.
+When the Shift key is illuminated, press Home/Menu Burst "NCycle" to enable the N Cycle burst.
 Tap the Source menu label to select "Internal", and then tap the Period menu label to input the desired period by using the numeric keypad.
 You can also use the arrow keys and the knob to input a desired period.
 By default, it is 10 ms, and its available range is from 1 μs to 500 s.